Learn how to import multiple invoices to QuickBooks Online in one go.

 - Select Not applicable for any fields not in your spreadsheet.

-Note: If product or service isn’t added, QuickBooks populates with a generic item called "sales".
+Note: QuickBooks populates with a generic item called "sales" for missing products and services.

-- Select the date format you used, like DD/MM/YYYY.
+- Select the date format you used, like D/M/YYYY.

-- Select Exclusive or Inclusive as your tax option.
+- Select Exclusive or Inclusive as your VAT option.

 - Select Next.